 Using the Camera Raw Converter in Photoshop Elements

-Camera Raw images enable you to post-process your pictures.
-When you take a digital picture in Camera Raw format, the camera's sensor records as much information as it can.
+Camera Raw images enable you to post-process your pictures in Photoshop Elements.
+When you take a digital picture in Camera Raw format, the camera’s sensor records as much information as it can.
 When you open a Camera Raw file in Elements, you decide what part of that data is opened as a new image.

 If you acquire images that are saved in JPEG format, you need to do a lot of color correction after the image opens in Elements.
 If you shoot the image in Camera Raw format, you just process the image with a warmer temperature (consistent with conditions when the shot was taken), and your color correction in Elements is a fraction of what it is to fix a JPEG image.

 You can also open JPEG images in Camera Raw by choosing File→Open in Camera Raw.

 Post-processing Camera Raw images requires a plug-in that’s installed with Photoshop Elements.
 When you open a Camera Raw image, the Camera Raw plug-in takes over and provides you with a huge set of options for post-processing the image before you open it in one of the Elements editors.
 You make adjustments and when finished, you click the Open Image button to open the photo in the Photoshop Elements Photo Editor.

 Working in Camera Raw requires some understanding of the options you have in the Camera Raw converter.

 One of the most important tools you have in the Camera Raw converter is the histogram appearing in the top-right corner of the window.
 The histogram displays a curve showing you where the data fall along the curve.
 The most ideal curve is a bell-shaped curve where you see data appearing on the extreme left and right of the image and rising up in the midtone (center of the histogram) areas.